 Today we have the opportunity to experience the wonders of Rotorua.
 We visit the Agrodome for a live show displaying aspects of New Zealand agriculture, including sheep shearing and sheep-dogs working.
 There are 19 different breeds of sheep here!

 Based in Rotorua at Rainbow Springs, we visit the "Kiwi Encounter", a Kiwi conservation center.
 Here we can see the efforts being made to stop the extinction of New Zealand's national icon and see the Kiwis up close.
 From Rainbow Springs, we return to the hotel after lunch where you will have some free time before our late afternoon visit to Te Puia, Whakarewarewa Thermal Reserve & Maori Arts & Crafts Centre.

 Day 5: Rotorua, Huka Falls, to Taupo

-After breakfast, visit the church at Ohinemutu and see a Maori Christ figure depicted walking on the waters of Lake Rotorua.
+After breakfast, you can walk to the church at Ohinemutu for a quick visit to see a Maori Christ figure depicted walking on the waters of Lake Rotorua.
 We then travel to Waimangu Volcanic Valley which was created by the eruption of Mount Tarawera.
 Enjoy a sightseeing walk through the valley of craters, steaming cliffs, and lakes.

-After our rafting adventure we continue south past Tongaririo National Park, we stop at the Waiouru Military Museum.
+After our rafting adventure we continue south past Tongaririo National Park and stop at the Waiouru National Army Museum.
 Situated as part of a living Army environment next to the Waiouru Army Base, it is a unique fortress-like building which resembles a castle with a moat.
 The Army Museum's galleries will help us learn the story of the New Zealand Army from the Land Wars in the 1800s, through WWI and WWII to peace-keeping and UN missions in the 21st century.
 We then travel to Waikanae on the Kapiti Coast.
-Overnight in Paraparaumu.